Arrin-KN1E/SDR-Band-Plans/README.md

 ## Create Your Own Bandplan
 The purpose of the efforts here are to give SDR users the ability to identify signals and bands with greater ease than before.
 With a basic file provided it gives users anywhere the ability to assign a bandplan to their regional or personal needs, which can then be shared with the greater SDR community if desired.
 It has a simple layout with nothing more than a basic structure that the writer can adhere to if they desire.
-Luckily XML is a simple language that can be easily learned by those even with no skill.
+Luckily XML is a simple language that can be easily learned by those even with little skill.